ICMC/Client-Server-Voting-App/README.md

 # what the app does
 1. open conection (send opcode 888)
-2. receive candidates (close conection)
+2. receive a json file with candidates info and votes set all to 0
-3. colect votes
+3. colects votes
-4. send votes (opcode 9999)
+4. closse the ballot box (send opcode 999)
+5. client sends a json file with the updated votes for that ballot box
+6. return to step 1